 Living on the equator, the Galapagos penguins stand out from other species in several ways.
 While they have a similar appearance to other penguins, they are only found in certain areas of the islands.
 Most visitors look forward to seeing them, but these shy animals are a little harder to spot than the active sea lions and ancient tortoises.
 Continue reading to learn more about fascinating facts about Galapagos penguins.

 If you want to see some tuxedo-wearing penguins on your trip, then be sure to include Fernandina and Isabela Islands in your itinerary.
-Roughly 90 percent of Galapagos penguins are found in these locations although they’re also seen on Santiago, Bartolome, Floreana and northern Santa Cruz as well.
-Visit our Northern or Western Galapagos Itineraries to see these amazing species!
+Roughly 90 percent of Galapagos penguins are found in these locations although they’re also seen on Santiago, Bartolome, Floreana, and northern Santa Cruz as well.

 During the day, the penguins retreat to the water for foraging trips.
 At night, however, they return to the ground to sleep in burrows.
 They have their flippers oriented outward while resting.
 The strong and rich currents in the region ensure that the diurnal animals are able to find plenty of food in the water when they’re out in the daytime.